-Publication of LIBOR rates will not necessarily end after 2021.
+Many have argued that publication of LIBOR rates will not necessarily end after 2021.
 Nothing prevents banks from continuing to submit the relevant data and ICE Benchmark Administration from publishing the rates.
-In addition the submitting banks are conscious of the conduct risk inherent in making judgment-based submissions to a benchmark that determines the value of a vast number of contracts.
-Even if LIBOR is not discontinued, regulatory pressure to transition to new rates is expected to increase.
+In addition, the submitting banks are conscious of the conduct risk inherent in making judgment-based submissions to a benchmark that determines the value of a vast number of contracts.
+However, even if this happens, regulatory pressure to transition to new rates is expected to increase.

 The transition from LIBOR will bring considerable costs and risks for financial firms.
 Since the proposed alternative rates are calculated differently, payments under contracts referencing the new rates will differ from those referencing LIBOR.
-The transition will change firms' market risk profiles, requiring changes to risk models, valuation tools, product design and hedging strategies.
+The transition will change firms' market risk profiles, requiring changes to risk models, valuation tools, product design, and hedging strategies.